milabs/awesome-linux-rootkits/README.md

 - https://github.com/En14c/LilyOfTheValley

-  LilyOfTheValley is a simple LKM linux kernel rootkit for v4.x that works on (x86 and x86_64) :shit:
+  LilyOfTheValley is a simple LKM linux kernel rootkit for v4.x that works on (x86 and x86_64)

 ## :speak_no_evil: related stuff